 c) A person who arranges for second hand car sales between two separate persons, who does not purchase and sell in his own name could be considered to be an intermediary.
 GST then could be charged as supply of services and not that of goods.

-3. In case of sale of luxury cars and motor vehicles, TCS collected under the provisions of Income Tax will it be included in the Taxable value under GST?
+3. In case of sale of luxury cars and motor vehicles, will TCS collected under Income Tax law be included in taxable value?

-4. Whether dealers can avail the ITC on old and used cars purchased from the registered tax payers?
+4. Whether dealers can claim ITC on old and used cars purchased?

 b) If the dealers are not availing any exemption through the notifications, he would require to discharge GST on entire sale value at full tax rate, wherein he can avail the ITC on purchase of old and used car.

 5. Whether a car dealer can avail the concessional rate benefit for demo cars?